The Lord of the Rings Tarot

 by Terry Donaldson and Peter Pracownik

 From the time I was about nine to fifteen, I played Dungeons & Dragons very frequently (I still play whenever I can today), mainly with guys I knew or with my older brother and his friends.
 I totally dug dragons and unicorns and daydreams of heroic adventures.
 When I was very young, I wanted Middle Earth to exist; I wanted to think it had been a real place with a real history.
 Not only did I read the Lord of the Rings

 and the Book of Lost Tales

 .
 No girl I knew was into this stuff.
 I spent most of my time with guys, and understood their tastes more easily than I could the tastes of female friends, who tended toward - what was it those young teen girls were into anyway?
 My point is, it's my impression that this deck will appeal more to guys, or to people who are familiar with role-playing games, because it simply has that feel to it. * see note below

 I think this mainly because of the artwork, which is generally very good.
 It is done in a style reminiscent of fantasy art calendars.
-The scenes depicted are straight out of the Lord of the Rings
+The scenes depicted are meant to be straight out of the Lord of the Rings

 or the Hobbit